dpv927/EightPuzzleGame/README.md

 ```

 > **Note**
 > The 'make install' command is made only for Linux and MacOS.
-If you use Windows, modify the Makefile or copy the compiled execulable file into a source path
+If you use Windows, modify the Makefile or copy the compiled executable file into a source path
 like C:\\\Program Files.